cryptopatrick/isu/README.md

 - Development setup and workflow

 ## 🗄 License
 This project is licensed under MIT.
-See [LICENSE-MIT](LICENSE-MIT) for details.
+See [LICENSE](LICENSE) for details.